quickintegrate/docs/docs/Core Development/Connectors/DB.md

         </tr>
         <tr>
             <td>Datasource Name</td>
-            <td>Datasource Name which is configured in connections properties.
+            <td>Datasource Name which is configured in connection properties.
-                <a href="/Core Development/Property Config/Connection Properties/DataSource JDBC" target="_blank"> Please refer the link for instructions on creating the datasource name</a></td>
+                <a href="/Core Development/Property Config/Connection Properties/jdbc-properties" target="_blank"> Please refer the link for instructions on creating the datasource name</a></td>
             <td>classicmodels</td>
         </tr>
         <tr>